Course overview

 - a minimum of 6 credit points at level 3

-We offer 2 units that are specifically designed to help students with the transition to university study:
+We offer a unit that is specifically designed to help students with the transition to university study:

-New students are encouraged to enrol in one or both of these units in their first year.
+New students are encouraged to enrol in this unit in their first year.

 Your selection of Major/s, Minor/s, and electives will enable you to design a unique Bachelor of Arts which best suits your needs.

 - Electives: These are units that you may select which interest you or support your career development.
-By giving you up to 6 electives to choose from, over the three levels, the Bachelor of Arts is all about you and your developing interests.
+By giving you up to 9 electives to choose from, over the 3 levels, the Bachelor of Arts is all about you and your developing interests

 Employability sequence